Colombian government, FARC rebels to meet in Cuba for peace talks

 Foreign direct investment this year is expected to reach about $17 billion, a record, and well above the $2 billion it attracted in 2002 when Uribe took office.
 Back then, the FARC was at its strongest and able to launch attacks in Bogota.

-In the capital, dozens of family members of FARC kidnap victims gathered in a main square, wearing black T-shirts with color photos of their missing parents, sons and daughters.
+In the capital, dozens of family members of FARC kidnap victims gathered in a main square, wearing black T-shirts with colour photos of their missing parents, sons and daughters.

 "We want to know the truth.
 We want them to give us back our family members," Amparo Bustos, whose 71-year-old father is being held by the rebels, said in an appeal on local television.